jonahsandersgaming/mee6/README.md

 For this tutorial, we will use an Ubuntu 14 or up system (or virtual machine).

+You can install automatically or manually, see below.
 # Download and Installation, way 1

 Install python3 and pip3 and redis: